Sport Coaching Education, B.S.

 - Students who wish to coach and teach in a Mississippi public school must possess a Mississippi teaching license.
 Therefore, all SCE students must choose ONE of the following options:

-- All students in SCE are required to complete six hours of HPR 419 (practicum) over two semesters that provide hands-on professional field experience in a variety of coaching settings.
+- All students in SCE are required to complete six hours of KIN 419 (practicum) over two semesters that provide hands-on professional field experience in a variety of coaching settings.

-- All students pursuing a minor in sport coaching education must complete a minimum of 21 hours in SCE-related HPR courses.
+- All students pursuing a minor in sport coaching education must complete a minimum of 21 hours in SCE-related KIN courses.

 Links of Interest